 Here are links to some podcasts and videos that I highly recommend.

 Mindscape Podcast – Hosted by Dr. Sean Carroll, a professor at CalTech that teaches Quantum Physics, and is known to be a popularizer of the ‘Many Worlds’ interpretation of Quantum Mechanics.
 His podcast features interviews with intellectuals from a wide range of backgrounds.

-Star Talk – Hosted by Dr. Neil deGrasse Tyson, director of the Hayden Planetarium at the New York Museum of Natural History.
-Co-hosted by Comedian Chuck Nice, the podcast features a subject matter experts who discuss a range of interesting science topics.
+Star Talk – Hosted by Dr. Neil deGrasse Tyson, director of the Hayden Planetarium at the New York Museum of Natural Histor and co-hosted by Comedian Chuck Nice, the podcast features subject matter experts who discuss a range of interesting science topics.
 Regular guests include Dr. Janna Levin an expert on Black Holes and Bill Nye whom I am sure needs no introduction.

-PBS Spacetime – The latest in Astrophysics packaged into 15 minute videos that the layman can easily consume.
+PBS Spacetime – Bleeding edge astrophysics packaged into 15 minute videos that the layman (me) can usually consume.
 Matt O’Dowd is a great host, and his world class team of special effects animators bring difficult to visualize theories into focus.

 Joe Rogan Experience – Joe is the comedian that hosted Fear Factor originally, he is also an MMA commentator.
 For the most part he has interesting guests, but do yourself a favor and skip the Alex Jones drama.